binpash/fractal/INSTRUCTIONS.md

 This section also provide detailed instrauctions on how to replicate the figures of the experimental evaluation of Fractal as described in Table 2: [Classics](), [Unix50](), [NLP](), [Analytics](), and [Automation]().

+Issues:
+* unix50 bash (3, 20, 34): hdfs broken pipe when using `head`: `cat: Unable to write to output stream.`, maybe removing the err msg?

 To run all the benchmarks with `--small` input from the control node:

 ```bash